 Ever heard the song Rise by Public Image Ltd?
 It’s one of the groups most recognizable songs, with its glittering guitar spiraling through the track and a rousing bass line that stomps to an almost orchestral climax with punk legend John Lydon chanting “Anger is an energy!” like a mantra.
 The song is about setting aside your […]Read More Pain like a branding iron: How art can save your life

 Resting in the rolling valleys of Montana lays a small, picturesque farm.
 Armed men roam the farm picking at their skin, occasionally kicking cages that contain ravenous killer dogs.
 They chat amongst themselves, load and unload their rifles as a church hymn plays over a loudspeaker, followed by a dramatic sermon by one of the […]Read More Far Cry 5 and the moral quandry of player freedom

-It must be rough being a wrestler signed to WWE these days – all you have to do is look over your shoulder to see how much fun Indie wrestlers are having before floods of green envy fill your veins.
+A thrilling turnout It must be rough being a wrestler signed to WWE these days – all you have to do is look over your shoulder to see how much fun Indie wrestlers are having before floods of green envy fill your veins.
 These days, if you want quality wrestling entertainment, WWE is really stuck […]Read More NJPW’s Strong Style Evolved: Should the McMahon empire be worried?

 Heading into the city on January the 8th, you’ll still see the old Christmas lights from December 2017 suspended over The Strand, or maybe you’ll see some old, cheap lights in the windows of people’s flats, one or two every five minutes, who haven’t quite let go of the winter season yet.
 Those old flashes […]Read More Disconnect – How solitude can kill off Social Media

 If there’s anything we can take away from 2017 it’s our constant, enraged reactions to the inhumanity of our godless world.
 With the year finally behind us like some repugnant bowel movement, looking back at ourselves during 2017 is a bit like staring at an old drunken photograph of yourself mid-blink.
 It’s shame, it’s misery, […]Read More Anger is an energy – but don’t stab each other in the back.

 This is not a defence of Louis CK.
 This does not excuse his actions.
 This is an article about how my own respect, my own love for another person’s work makes a fall from grace hurt so much more.
 It’s an article about how now, more than ever, the world needs heroes to step up […]Read More Louis CK and the Wounded Animal

 For as long as I can remember, over the course of fifteen years of online gaming one thing has been certain – encountering gamers online has always involved having to wear your thick skin and endure a potential barrage of misery.
-I can remember as far back as Counter-Strike 1.6 where it wasn’t uncommon to […]Read More Pewdiepie is a symptom of the internet’s Pandora’s box for the digital age.
-In bringing us closer together it’s also given us a glimpse into the psyche of humanity, and sometimes what we see is too ugly to bare.
+I can remember as far back as Counter-Strike 1.6 where it wasn’t uncommon to […]Read More Pewdiepie is a symptom of the internet’s Pandora’s box: social media